Denmark in the Eurovision Song Contest 2012: Semi-final

 Soluna Samay took part in technical rehearsals on 14 and 17 May, followed by dress rehearsals on 21 and 22 May.
 This included the jury show on 21 May where the professional juries of each country watched and voted on the competing entries.

 The Danish performance featured Soluna Samay dressed in a red outfit and performing in a band set-up with a drummer, pianist, double bassist, cellist and backing vocalist sitting on a sofa.
 The stage colours were predominantly warm and the LED screens transitioned from a dawn effect to landscapes at sunset and Chinese lanterns that float towards the sky.
-The musicians that joined Soluna Samay were Ihan Haydar, Barbara Boitumelo Moleko Ærsøe, Jesper Faaborg Jensen and Kewan Padré Hussein, while the backing vocalist was Anja Akselbo.
+The musicians that joined Soluna Samay were Ihan Haydar (drums), Barbara Boitumelo Moleko Ærsøe, Jesper Faaborg Jensen and Kewan Padré Hussein, while the backing vocalist was Anja Akselbo.
 Ihan Haydar would go on to represent Denmark in the Eurovision Song Contest 2022 as a member of the band Reddi.

 At the end of the show, Denmark was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Denmark placed ninth in the semi-final, receiving a total of 63 points.